swiftlang/swift-evolution/proposals/0147-move-unsafe-initialize-from.md

 While a collection returning an inconsistent count is a programming error (in this case, use of the lazy filter in combination with an logically impure function, breaking value semantics), and it would be reasonable for the standard library to trap under these circumstances, undefined behavior like this is not OK.

 In addition, the requirement to pre-allocate enough memory to accommodate `from.count` elements rules out using this method to initialize memory from a sequence, since sequences don't have a `count` property (they have an `underestimatedCount` but this isn't enough since underestimated counts are exactly the problem described above).
-The proposed solution would allow for this, enabling some internal performance optimizations.
+The proposed solution would allow for this, enabling some internal performance optimizations for generic code.

 ## Proposed solution

-The existing `initialize` method should be altered to receive a count of allocated memory to avoid running beyond what the caller has allocated.
-Given `UnsafeMutableBufferPointer` already exists to encapsulate "pointer plus a count", the method should be moved to that type and the old method deprecated.
+The existing `initialize` method should be altered to receive a capacity, to avoid running beyond what the caller has allocated.
+Since `UnsafeMutableBufferPointer` already exists to encapsulate "pointer plus a count", the method should be moved to that type and the old method deprecated.

 This new method should take a `Sequence` as its `from` argument, and handle possible element overflow, returning an `Iterator` of any elements not written due to a lack of space.
 It should also return an index into the buffer to indicate where the elements were written up to in cases of underflow.